 Sidedish: The American Dream and the Menace of Marketing.

-Here's an article about what can happen when immigrants fail to identify with the new dominant culture.
+Here's an article about what can happen when immigrants fail to identify with their new dominant culture.

 And another thing: Why don't we require immigrants to be able to pass the SAT in English after 5 or 10 years of residency or they get kicked back to where they came from?!
 We don't need a mass of uneducated people who can't even speak English populating this great country.
 Just think of the property values!

 An entire page of feminist concerns can be found here on this page.

 The entire realm of the website "http://www.syntheory.com" is

 © © © Detailed Copyright Information Here © © ©